dosemu2/dosemu2/doc/README.txt

 12.4.
 Running DOSEMU within a cron job

-   When you try to use one of the above to start dosemu out of a crontab, then you have to asure, that the process has a proper environment set up ( especially the TERM and/or TERMCAP variable ).
+   When you try to use one of the above to start DOSEMU out of a crontab, then you have to asure, that the process has a proper environment set up ( especially the TERM and/or TERMCAP variable ).